tensor-tango/two_step_reduction_gearbox/README.md

-# Brief Introductory
+# Project Overview
 Two-stage reduction gearbox with target ratio 13:1 designed in SOLIDWORKS

-Below is the kinematic demonstartion of the gearbox, with initial pinion speed of 100rpm
+Below is the kinematic demonstration of the gearbox, with initial pinion speed of 100rpm
 ![Kinematics_demo](gearbox_movement_gif.gif)

 Below is one of the photos, which demonstrates the exploded view of the gearbox